-Figure 25-3 Adding a Route
+Adding a Route

-Routes

-- Step 2 Click the Add Route button corresponding to the interface for which you are creating the route.
-The Add Route page is displayed. - Step 3 Enter a Name, Destination Network, and Gateway. - Step 4 Submit and commit your changes.
+Step 1 Navigate to the Network > Routes page.
+Step 2 Click the Add Route button corresponding to the interface for which you are creating the route.
+Step 3 Enter a Name, Destination Network, and Gateway.
+Step 4 Submit and commit your changes.